Edited from Zaporizhzhia, Ukraine

 News report

-Czech Senate Discusses EU's €90 Billion Aid for Ukraine
+Czech Senate Considers EU's €90 Billion Aid Proposal for Ukraine

 Photo: Ukrinform UA